micbay/RaceTimerAndController/README.md

 - Pressing the pause button a second time will return the race from the `Paused` state to the `Race` state.
 - Pressing the aterisk `*` key while in the `Paused` state will end the race and return the program to the `Menu` state.

-A restart is the same as an intial race start except that each racer will be on the lap count they left off with.
+A restart is the same as an initial race start except that each racer will be on the lap count they left off with.
 Each racer must cross the start line to re-initiate the timing of the incomplete lap they were last on.

 ![LED Pause Displays](Images/LED_PauseScreens.png)